Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 Conclusion

-The Bhering Factory represents a lesser-known side of Rio de Janeiro – creative, collaborative and full of identity.
+The Bhering Factory represents a less well-known side of Rio de Janeiro—creative, collaborative, and full of identity.

-It’s a tour that connects industrial history, contemporary art and gastronomy in one place.
+It’s an outing that brings together industrial history, contemporary art, and food in a single place.

 If you want to go beyond the basics and discover a more authentic Rio, it’s worth including in your itinerary.

-And before you go exploring the Center, always remember to check out our up-to-date safety guide:
+And before you go exploring Downtown, remember to always check our updated safety guide:

 About The Author